 How do objects summon memories?
 What do real images feel like?
-For decades, these types of questions have decorated the pages of Lynda Barry’s compositions with words attracting pictures and conjuring places through a pen that first and foremost keeps on moving.
+For decades, these types of questions have decorated the pages of Lynda Barry’s compositions with words that evoke vivid imagery.
+This graphic novel is a treat to the eyes and immensely thought-provoking.

 Art Is A Way Of Knowing

 Written by Pat B. Allen, this book is worth reading.
-Making art—giving form to the images that arise in our mind’s eye, our dreams, and our everyday lives—is a spiritual practice through which knowledge of ourselves get the shape of wisdom.
+Making art—giving form to the images that arise in our mind’s eye, our dreams, and our everyday lives—is a spiritual practise through which knowledge of ourselves gets the shape of wisdom.

-The field of art therapy is discovering that artistic expression can be a powerful medium of personal transformation and emotional and spiritual healing.
+The field of art therapy is discovering that artistic expression can be a powerful medium for personal transformation and emotional and spiritual healing.

 In this book, Shaun McNiff, a leader in expressive arts therapy for more than three decades.
-She reflects a wide spectrum of activities about reviving art’s traditional healing function.
+She reflects on a wide spectrum of activities related to reviving art’s traditional healing function.

-Flora Bowley signified in this book that painting, other than a mere hobby, is many things.
-It can be a vehicle transforming your mind, body, and spirit!
+Flora Bowley signifies in this book that painting, other than a mere hobby, is many things.
+It can be a vehicle for transforming your mind, body, and spirit!
 Painting sparks a revolution that involves heart, creativity, courage, and trust!

-Written by Susan Buchalter, this book is creative, fun & fast therapeutic warm-ups!
+Written by Susan Buchalter, this book is creative, fun, and fast for therapeutic warm-ups!
 Briefly, this is the perfect way to break the ice and get clients feeling comfortable and motivated to participate in individual or group therapy.

 Expressive Art Therapy

 Early chapters show the historical context and theoretical grounding for this emerging field.
-Later chapters depict the cycles of the creative process, from beginning through finding a voice, bringing art to life, and closure.
-Further offering references to experiential exercises, personal stories, and poetries related to that cycle.
+Later chapters depict the cycles of the creative process, from the beginning through finding a voice, bringing art to life, and closure.
+Further offering references to experiential exercises, personal stories, and poems related to that cycle.

-Art Therapy Books can change lives and have amazing healing powers that can help individuals in addiction recovery.
+Art Therapy Books can change lives and have amazing healing powers that can help individuals with mental health conditions.
 Reading makes transportation and transformation possible.
-So, grab any art therapy book and enter into the world of dreams!
+So grab any art therapy book and enter the world of dreams!

-Rooftop offers a wide range of programs from art therapy workshops to Employee engagement activities.
-Uplifting mental health through art is an interesting concept and we take curate experiences that make it happen.
+Rooftop offers a wide range of programmes, from art therapy workshops to Employee engagement activities.
+Uplifting mental health through art is an interesting concept, and we curate experiences that make it happen.